vamsi-2312/pes_asic_class/README.md

 ### + Contents of Day 1
 * Introduction to Open Source Simulator - IVERILOG
-* Lab using Iverilog and GTKWAVE
+* Installation and Lab using Iverilog and GTKWAVE
 * Introduction to Yosys and Logic Synthesis
 * Labs using Yosys and Sky130 library